- No delays! Get quotes today

 - If the hot water isn’t used, it cools down, wasting energy.

-- Combi boilers produce hot water on-demand, i.e. only when it’s needed.
+- Combi boilers produce hot water on-demand, i.e. only when it’s needed, and uses the diverter valve to easily switch between hot water and central heating.

-- Storage Combi Boilers available for larger properties with 2 showers.
+- Storage combi boilers are available for larger properties with 2 showers.

 - Compact combi boilers also available which can fit inside a kitchen cupboard.

-Once you’ve made your decision of changing to a combi boiler, what are the next steps?
+Once you’ve made your decision, it pays to be aware of what is involved in changing to a combi boiler, so what are the next steps?
 It helps to get an online boiler quote on the website of a respectable boiler installation company.
-Online boiler quotes are free, no obligation, and take a few minutes, giving you at least a rough estimate of what your boiler installation might cost.
+Online boiler quotes are free, no-obligation, and take a few minutes, giving you at least a rough estimate of what your boiler installation might cost.
 Rough estimates can then be confirmed the same day by having a chat with a heating expert.
 You can get a quote using our intelligent quoting system by hitting the green button below:

 Okay, you’ve got the quote, what next?
 It’s good practice to always communicate clearly your heating and hot water needs to a surveyor or heating expert you will be talking to on the phone.
 You will answer property size related questions going through the quoting tool anyway, so it should pick the most suitable boiler for you.
 If not, our in-house heating experts can always make that decision easy for you.
 Once you’ve agreed to the combi boiler installation, and agreed to a date, your next steps are simply to wait.